Javernaut/MediaFile/README.md

 `MediaFile` and `FrameLoader` implement `AutoClosable`, so they can be used in try-with-resources ( Java) or with use() function (Kotlin).

-Logs from FFmpeg can be redirected to LogCat, which is controled by `MediaFileFactory#setMinLogLevel()` method.
+Logs from FFmpeg can be redirected to LogCat, which is controlled by `MediaFileFactory#setMinLogLevel()` method.

 ## Download